Authentication

 • identity_base_url Identity host for your environment.
 For Bead this is typically https://identity.beadpay.io

-• realm Realm for your environment.
-Bead currently uses
+• realm Realm for your environment

 • nonprod for Sandbox and other non production environments